Get a Free Bag When You Sign Up Today

 From longstanding to total newcomer, Café Cerés opened earlier this year and has been giving the Linden Hills neighborhood something completely different: Turkish-style coffee.

-Sure, you can get a great espresso and a traditional cappuccino, too (to go with the unbelievably gorgeous pastries), but why would you when you could have a craft-made, rich, and righteous Turkish brew made in a cezve?
-The shop also makes signature lattes with Ras el Hanout (a dozen-plus-spice mix including cardamom, cumin, clove, ginger, turmeric, and more) and Dukkah (fennel, sesame, pepper, coriander).
+Sure, you can get a great espresso and your favorite coffee, too (to go with the unbelievably gorgeous pastries), but why would you when you could have a craft-made, rich, and righteous Turkish brew made in a cezve?
+If you're wondering, "what is Turkish coffee," you can learn more here.